SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

-# MySQL With Vault - USER_GUIDE v0.1
+# MySQL With Vault - USER_GUIDE.md v0.1

 This user guide speaks to running the services and application locally on MacOS Catalina.
 Basic familiarity with the CLI and MacOS development tools is assumed.

-It is recommended that you use the secret_note_template.txt file included to record important credentials as you go.
+It is recommended that you use the **secret_note_template.txt** file included to record important credentials as you go.
 Once you have everything configured, it is strongly recommended that you save this secret_note in a secure location, such as with a password manager like 1password, and **destroy** the original file.